natalieagus/50002-2022/_problemset/problemset2.md

 <li>MD = X (value doesn't matter) </li>
 <li> ME = 0 (select C1) </li>
 </ul></li><br>
-<li> Let Z = G(G1, G2, G3, G4) be the function of the 4 variables.
-Let X = F(F1, F2, F3, F4) and  let Y = H(C1, C2, X) = H(C1, C2, F(F1, F2, F3, F4)).
-The functions of six variables which can be implemented (along with the 4-variable function) are all those functions that can be re-written as a function of 3 variables.
+<li> Let Z = G(G1, G2, G3, G4) be the function of the 4 variables, so the four inputs are connected directly to node G1-G4.
+Then, let X = F(F1, F2, F3, F4) and  let Y = H(C1, C2, X) = H(C1, C2, F(F1, F2, F3, F4)).
+The functions of six variables which can be implemented (along with the 4-variable function) are all those functions that can be re-written as a function H of 3 variables.
 The inputs to this function of three variables must be 2 of the original variables and some function of the remaining four variables.
 The necessary control signals are:
 <ul>
 <li> MA = 0 </li>
 <li> MB = 1 </li>